 Having the right concrete mix design is important to ensure that a project goes smoothly and without incident.
 In ThermoForm projects, it is recommended that a 3000 psi with a 3/8” smooth aggregate and slump of 5 ½ – 6 be used.
 However, there have been great advancements in mix design over the past several years that allows one to alter the design mix to provide for better flow and viscosity without increasing hydrostatic (or what is commonly referred to as form) pressure.
 A common mistake individuals make is adding more water to the concrete on the jobsite to the mix to increase the flow and viscosity.
 Do not do this.
 If the slump is above 6, it will cause the form pressure to dramatically increase, causing a tear in the foam form.
 Instead, consider asking for a percentage of fly ash to be added to the mixture prior to delivery to the mix to increase the flow.
 Not only is it increasing the flow of the mix, it is also reduces the amount of cement in the system allowing for the increased use of recycled product in the project.

 Concrete placement ThermoForm walls is best accomplished with a concrete pump, or alternatively from the truck chute or conveyor belt for below grade applications.
-Concrete placement in ThermoForm walls is governed by the ACI-318, Building Code Requirements for Structural Concrete.
-There is no limitation on concrete pour heights or lifts in this document, nor is there any requirement for the pump to be lowered into the formwork.
-Field studies have shown that free fall from great distances doesn’t result in concrete segregation nor in reduction in compressive strength.
+Field studies have shown that free fall from great distances doesn’t result in concrete segregation nor in reduction in compression strength.
 In ThermoForm construction, concrete placement will typically begin by placing concrete through opening in the window sill plate.
 Subsequent placement will take place from the top of the form, in lifts of approximately 4 ft, for a continuous pour to the final wall height.
 It is recommended to avoid placing concrete too close to corners, openings or thin columns, in order to not unduly stress the forms.
 A hose reducer with a flex hose is helpful for more precision placement.
 During the pour, the ThermoForm walls should be monitored for plumb, and the bracing adjusted accordingly.